Want to have a better time as an expat in Korea? Find out how to blend in (as best you can) and thrive with this post!

 The good news is, you can nudge back.
 Subways and buses tend to be packed during rush hour.
 People will step on your shoes and bump you from behind, mostly unintentionally.

 Take a deep breath and move somewhere less crowded.
 Like many things in Korea, don’t take this personally.
-Everyone does it to everyone.
+It happens to everyone.

 Dealing with personal questions in Korea